wavatatarskii/TatarDLTranslationTechniques/README.md

-The project repository contains the playground jupyter notebook with the fully working implementation in /examples/tests
+The project repository contains the playground in jupyter notebook with the fully working implementation in /examples/tests